Kharkiv Metro: Facts and numbers

+On Easter night from 19 to 20 April 2009 (from 00:30 to 02:00), a concert of the academic symphony orchestra of the Kharkiv Philharmonic Society under the direction of conductor Yuri Yanko took place on the platform of the Universytet station.
+The concert attracted about 5,000 listeners.
+There were subway trains on both sides of the platform during the concert for the safety of spectators.
+When the concert ended, the two trains took the audience in different directions.

+At the beginning of August 2009, in the lobby of the Universytet station, on the 34th anniversary of the completion of its construction, a monument to the metro builder was unveiled, immediately nicknamed the "Tin Woodman".
+The monument represents a post-constructivist "worker" made from scraps of metal and springs, pierced by a rail, wearing an orange construction helmet.
+According to the then director of the metro, Sergey Museev, the sculpture "symbolizes the hard work of metro residents who have been working underground for years".
+According to passengers, this character "only scares children".
+On 3 February 2010, the monument was moved to the metro control building.

 As for 2020, the Kharkiv Metro had daily passenger traffic of 350,000 passengers.

 2300 employees work in the metro.

 Because of the city's uneven landscape, the metro stations are located at varying depths.
 Six of the system's 30 stations are deep-level stations, and the remaining are shallow.
 Of the former, all but one are pylon type, and the latter are column type.
 The shallow stations are fourteen pillar-trispans and eight single vaults.
 Kharkiv was the first metro to exhibit the single vault design of the shallow type (for technical details, see Skhodnenskaya).

 The metro is served by two depots which have a total of 320 carriages forming 59 five-car trainsets (all of the platforms are exactly 100 m long).
 In 2015, new trains were introduced to the metro.

 The metro was directly subordinated to the Ministry of Transport of Ukraine.
-Unlike the Kyiv Metro, Kharkiv is not privatised and is owned by a municipal company.
+Unlike the Kyiv Metro, Kharkiv is not privatized and is owned by a municipal company.
 In 2009, the Ministry transferred the metro to the city administration.

-In 2020, Chinese manufacturer CRRC Tangshan was selected as the winner of a contract to supply eight five-car trainsets for the Kharkiv metro.
-It is scheduled for delivery in 2022.
-The trains will be 96.7 m long and 2,700 mm wide with a maximum speed of 80 km/h.
+In 2020, Chinese manufacturer CRRC Tangshan was selected as the winner of a contract to supply eight five-car trainsets for the Kharkiv metro, which were scheduled for delivery in 2022.
+The trains were to be 96.7 m long and 2,700 mm wide with a maximum speed of 80 km/h.
 The €45m deal announced on 27 May includes the provision of spare parts, tools and support services.